bear-is/ThetaSense/README.md

 - Random tick updates simulate **changes in power demand**

 The main idea: create a power distribution network and see how efficiency changes with **node placement** and **transmission line additions**.
+Power grid designers could then use this program to simulate, predict, and understand potential changes to existing electrical infastructure.

 ---